-Vent stacks shall be equipped with a meter or instrumentation to measure the wet seal emissions flow rate; or,
+All vent stacks that together capture all wet seal emissions, including all wet seal degassing emissions, shall be equipped with a meter or instrumentation to measure the wet seal emissions flow rate; or,

-Vent stacks shall be equipped with a clearly identified access port installed at a height of no more than six (6) feet above ground level or a permanent support surface for making wet seal emission flow rate measurements.
+All vent stacks that together capture all wet seal emissions, including all wet seal degassing emissions, shall be equipped with a clearly identified access port installed at a height of no more than six (6) feet above ground level or a permanent support surface for making wet seal emission flow rate measurements.

-If the measurement is not obtained because the compressor is not operating for the scheduled test date and the remainder of the inspection period, then testing shall be conducted within 7 calendar days of resumed operation.
-The owner or operator shall maintain, and make available upon request by the ARB Executive Officer, a copy of operating records that document the compressor hours of operation and run dates in order to demonstrate compliance with this requirement.
+If the measurement is not obtained because the compressor is not operating for the scheduled test date and the remainder of the calendar year, then testing shall be conducted within 7 calendar days of resumed operation.
+The owner or operator shall maintain, and make available upon request by the CARB Executive Officer, a copy of operating records that document the compressor hours of operation and run dates in order to demonstrate compliance with this requirement.

-Beginning January 1, 2019, centrifugal compressors with wet seals shall control the wet seal vent gas with the use of a vapor collection system as described in section 95671; or,
+If the compressor is equipped with a continuous emission flow rate measurement instrument, the owner or operator shall submit the average emission flow rate from the period of time when the compressor was running at normal operating temperature during the calendar year.

 A compressor with a wet seal emission flow rate greater than three (3) scfm, or a combined flow rate greater than the number of wet seals multiplied by three (3) scfm, shall be successfully repaired within 30 calendar days of the initial flow rate measurement.

-A delay of repair may be granted by the ARB Executive Officer if the owner or operator can provide proof that the parts or equipment required to make necessary repairs have been ordered.
+A delay of repair may be granted by the CARB Executive Officer as specified in section 95670.1 of this subarticle.

-A delay of repair to obtain parts or equipment shall not exceed 30 calendar days, or 60 days from the date from of the initial measurement, unless the owner or operator notifies the ARB Executive Officer to report the delay and provides an estimated time by which the repairs will be completed.
+If the compressor is not able to be successfully repaired to below the allowed emission flow rate, the owner or operator shall take one of the following actions within 180 days of the initial flow rate measurement.

-If parts are not available to make the repairs, the wet seal shall be replaced with a dry seal by no later than January 1, 2020.
+The wet seal shall be replaced with a dry seal; or,

+Emissions from the compressor vent stacks used to vent all wet seal emissions, including all wet seal degassing emissions, shall be controlled with the use of a vapor collection system as specified in section 95671.

-The owner or operator shall maintain, and make available upon request by the ARB Executive Officer, a record of the flow rate measurement as specified in Appendix A, Table A7 and shall report the result to ARB once per calendar year as specified in section 95673 of this subarticle.
+The owner or operator shall maintain, and make available upon request by the CARB Executive Officer, a record of the flow rate measurement as specified in Appendix A, Table A7 and shall report the result to CARB once per calendar year as specified in section 95673 of this subarticle.

-A centrifugal natural gas compressor with a wet seal emission flow rate measured above the standard specified in section 95668(d)(6) and which has been approved by the ARB Executive Officer as a critical component as specified in section 95670, shall be successfully repaired by the end of the next scheduled process shutdown or within 12 months from the date of the initial flow rate measurement, whichever is sooner.

-Natural Gas Powered Pneumatic Devices and Pumps
+Natural Gas Powered Pneumatic Controllers and Pumps

-The following requirements apply to natural gas powered pneumatic devices and pumps located at facilities located in sectors listed in section 95666:
+The following requirements apply to natural gas powered pneumatic controllers and pumps located at facilities in sectors listed in section 95666:

-Beginning January 1, 2019, continuous bleed natural gas pneumatic devices shall not vent natural gas to the atmosphere and shall comply with the leak detection and repair requirements specified in section 95669.
+Continuous bleed natural gas pneumatic controllers shall not vent natural gas to the atmosphere and shall comply with the leak detection and repair requirements specified in section 95669, except for the pneumatic controllers subject to section 95668(e)(2)(A).

-Continuous bleed natural gas powered pneumatic devices installed prior to January 1, 2016 may be used provided they meet all of the following requirements as of January 1, 2019:
+Continuous bleed natural gas powered pneumatic controllers installed prior to January 1, 2016, may be used provided they meet all of the following requirements:

-No device shall vent natural gas at a rate greater than six (6) standard cubic feet per hour (scfh) when the device is idle and not actuating.
+No controller shall vent natural gas at a rate greater than six (6) standard cubic feet per hour (scfh) when the controller is idle and not actuating.

-All devices are clearly marked with a permanent tag that identifies
+All controllers are clearly marked with a permanent tag that meets the following requirements:

-the natural gas flow rate as less than or equal to six (6) scfh.All devices are tested annually using a direct measurement method (high volume sampling, bagging, calibrated flow measuring instrument); and,
+Identifies the natural gas flow rate as less than or equal to six (6) scfh; and,

+Identifies the month and year of installation of the controller; and,

+Includes identification information that allows traceability to the manufacturer’s documentation.

+All controllers are tested annually using a direct measurement method; and,